 Who is it recommended for?

-Atera is written for managed service providers (MSPs) and its scaleable pricing means that independent freelance technicians can also afford to use it.
-Although the multi-tenant architecture is designed for managing multiple client sites, in-house operations teams can use it, too.
+Atera is designed for managed service providers (MSPs) and its scaleable pricing means that independent freelance technicians can also afford to use it.
+Some buyers may be interested in Connectwise as an alternative, but this is not the route to take if your an MSP or a smaller team.
+The per-technician pricing Atera offers is significantly hard to beat from a budget standpoint.
+Additionally, although the multi-tenant architecture is designed for managing multiple client sites, in-house operations teams can use it, too.

 Pros: